Root for Your Roots!

 Why Are We "Buckeyes?"

-As I sat in my family room on Friday night making buckeye necklaces for friends and family before The Ohio State University football team faced off against Penn State, I began to wonder why anyone would call themselves the “Buckeyes?”I like to think a team prefers to have a name that intimidates or even scares an opponent, but not us.
-Many throughout central Ohio consider themselves “Buckeyes” even if they didn’t attend The Ohio State University.
+College football is back!
+The Ohio State Buckeyes vs the Texas Longhorns face off this Saturday for Week 1.
+One day, I sat in my family room making buckeye necklaces for friends and family for an upcoming OSU football game and that’s when my curiosity struck.
+I began to wonder why anyone would call themselves a buckeye.
+I like to think a team prefers to have a name that intimidates or even scares an opponent, but not us.
+Many throughout central Ohio consider themselves buckeyes even if they didn’t attend The Ohio State University.
 However, what does it mean to be a buckeye and why is the identity of Columbus based around this unique nut from a tree?
-Well, there is actually quite a bit of history surrounding the Ohio buckeye tree (Aesculus glabra) in our beautiful state and the story of how it was adopted by our university may not be well known.
+Well, there is actually quite a bit of history surrounding the Ohio buckeye tree (Aesculus glabra) in our beautiful state of Ohio and the story of how it was adopted by our university may not be well known.

 [Illustration by Kenny Greer, Russell Tree Experts]